-Jim Jeffreys was born in Seoul, South Korea.
+Jimmy Jeffreys was born in Seoul, South Korea.
 He came to the United States when he was four years old.
 He was born with a congenital mutation called Phocomelia.
-He is a double amputee, above the knee, at the hip.
+He is missing both of his legs.
 He was adopted into an American family.
 His adoptive father had a rare congenital bone condition called Osteogenesis Imperfecta, (OI).
 His dad's condition was commonly known as "Brittle Bone Disease".
 He also used a wheelchair for mobility, and he was a cabinet maker.
 His mother was a nurse.
-Jim grew up in a very large family.
+Jimmy grew up in a very large family.
 There were a total of nine children, six of whom had disabilities, ranging from Polio to Spina Bifida.

 2004, MFA in the Visual Arts, William Paterson University.